jpgls/md-dashing-theme/README.md

 Probably easiest to find me on Twitter if you feel so inclined. [@designerJordan](https://twitter.com/designerjordan)

 ## Mundane but Important
 Dashing Theme is released under the MIT license and is copyright 2014 Jordan Pagels.
-A big tip of the hat to [Bootstrap](http://getbootstrap.com/getting-started/#license-faqs) for the plain-text overview of what that basically means.

-**It requires you to:**

-* Include the license and copyright notice in your works

-**It permits you to:**

-* Freely download and use Dashing Theme, in whole or in part, for personal, private, company internal, or commercial purposes
-* Use Dashing Theme in packages or distributions that you create
-* Modify the source code
-* Grant a sublicense to modify and distribute Dashing Theme to third parties not included in the license

-**It forbids you to:**

-* Hold the author(s) and license owner(s) liable for damages as Dashing Theme is provided without warranty
-* Hold the creator(s) or copyright holder(s) of Dashing Theme liable
-* Redistribute any piece of Dashing Theme without proper attribution
-* Use any marks owned by the creator or copyright holder in any way that might state or imply that I endorse your distribution
-* Use any marks owned by the creator or copyright holder in any way that might state or imply that you created the theme in question

-**It does not require you to:**

-* Include the source of Dashing Theme itself, or of any modifications you may have made to it, in any redistribution you may assemble that includes it
-* Submit changes that you make to Dashing Theme back to the project (though such feedback is encouraged)
-* The full license is located in the project repository for more information.
+The full license is located in the project repository for more information.